particle-iot/docs/src/content/reference/device-os/firmware.md

 ---

 {{note op="start" type="gen2"}}
-Band available and band select APIs are only available on Gen 2 (Electron and E Series), and only for 2G/3G, not LTE Cat M1.
+Band available and band select APIs are only available on Gen 2 (Electron and E-Series), and only for 2G/3G, not LTE Cat M1.
 {{note op="end"}}

 ---